 Pregnancy can be confusing and scary, particularly for a young person.
 If you’re pregnant, it is a good idea to talk to someone about your situation.
 If you don’t feel comfortable talking to someone that you know such your parents, or a friend you trust, you can always talk to a school counselor.
 There are also a number of other organisations you can call.
 You could try

 If you are under 18 years of age, the doctor will need to determine whether you are able to consent (agree) to medical treatment (including seeing a General Practitioner) based on your age, maturity, the seriousness of the treatment you are wanting or need and whether you fully understand what is involved.
 If the doctor thinks that you are able to consent, then the doctor will be able to see you without telling your parents.
-This means whatever treatment the doctor proscribes you or whatever you discuss with the doctor is private and the doctor must not tell anyone else this information, including your parents.
+This means whatever treatment the doctor prescribes you or whatever you discuss with the doctor is private and the doctor must not tell anyone else this information, including your parents.
 However, if the doctor thinks that you are not able to consent because you do not understand what is involved in the medical treatment; the doctor might want your parents to be involved.
-For more information see the Medical page.
+For more information, see our page on your rights at the doctor.

 Once you have found out that you are pregnant you have a number of options.
 If you decide that you do not want to raise the child, you may be able to get an abortion or give the baby up for adoption.
 You may also decide you want to raise the child yourself.